karlseguin/nabu/readme.md

 * Management of sorted indexes (probably requiring a real implementation of a sortable index)
 * Persistence
-* Richer results (and returning matching documents, not just ids)
 * Richer querying (ORs, maybe)
 * Cached intermediary results